 Papalote Escondido Wildlife Photography and Birding Blind

-Located 3 miles west of the Sauceda Headquarters/Bob Armstrong Visitor Center and Bunkhouse, the new blind provide visitors to the park’s interior with a shaded and screened viewing area from which to photograph and view numerous species of wildlife, birds and pollinators.
+Located 3 miles west of the Sauceda Headquarters/Bob Armstrong Visitor Center and Bunkhouse, the new blind provides visitors to the park’s interior with a shaded and screened viewing area from which to photograph and view numerous species of wildlife, birds and pollinators.
 An existing hand-dug well fitted with a solar pump supplies water, making an ideal installation for attracting wildlife, birds and pollinators in the desert landscape.
-A stone “pila” tank, an intriguing arroyo and dramatic topography shaped by the region's geologic history contribute to the location's scenic quality.
+A stone “pila” or tank, an intriguing arroyo and dramatic topography shaped by the region's geologic history contribute to the location's scenic quality.

 Volunteers gather for work.
 Photo by Lora Reynolds, San Antonio, Texas